White Owl Social Club

 Bar and restaurant in Portland, Oregon, U.S.

 White Owl Social Club is a bar and a predominantly vegan restaurant in southeast Portland, Oregon's Buckman neighborhood, in the United States.

 History

 White Owl was established in January 2013.
 Ownership changed from Matthew Jacobson and Michael McKennedy (who also own Sizzle Pie) to AJ Fosik, Jason Radich, and Matthew Relkin in September 2015.

 In 2016, White Owl was the most frequent Lyft bar destination in Portland.
 In 2018, the business permanently removed beef and lamb from its menu for environmental purposes.

 In 2019, the bar apologized and fired two security guards for removing a transgender guest.
 During this incident, security guards employed by White Owl Social Club removed a transgender woman out of the restroom by force.

 Reception

 White Owl Social Club won in the "Best Patio" category of Willamette Weeks "Best of Portland" readers' poll in 2015 and 2018.
-The business was a runner-up in the same category in 2020.
+The business was a runner-up in the same category in 2020 and placed second in the Best Happy Hour category in 2026.